 When using a phone, you'll generally use a pouch or a Ram X-Grip which is only complicatedly one-handed and often obscures buttons or bits of the screen, and you'll need separately to plug in your relatively fragile, not-waterproof USB micro lead (which has until now just been dangling about) as a second step to just mounting the device.
 Android's glove mode doesn't really work and "touch-screen compatible " gloves rarely are and that really bright and vivid screen that's great for looking at photos (and maps) isn't great for glare (and a case is only going to compound that).
 Iphones only have one physical button, and of Android's three, one's famously unpredictable.

 I don't know many people who have started using a dedicated satnav in the past four or five years.
 I know lots of people who last used one four or five years ago (in the days of the Rider 2 and the Zumo 550) and have been put off them for life (I'm in that camp).
 Everyone I know who uses one now, though, used one back then.

-It's really hard to get a decent go on a dedicated satnav, though - none of the people selling them seem to think that offering test rides is particularly worthwhile - so I don't really know much about the options hardware-wise any more, and I've been told that extrapolating anything from my use if a Rider v2 would be incredibly unfair.
+It's really hard to get a decent go on a dedicated satnav, though - none of the people selling them seem to think that offering test rides is particularly worthwhile - so I don't really know much about the options hardware-wise any more, and I've been told that extrapolating anything from my use of a Rider v2 and a Zumo 550 would be incredibly unfair.

 What I do

-I don't think what I do is right, but it works for me.
-I exclusively use my phones as satnavs - I've a Cat S30 and an S60, and two Ram X-Grips.
-Dedicated satnavs are better than phones, but obviously I don't want those benefits by enough to spend £300 to get them. :)
+I don't think what I do is necessarily universally right, but it works for me.
+I almost exclusively use my phone as a satnav - I've a Cat S60 and a Ram X-Grip.
+I also now have a Garmin Zumo 349 which I'm trying to force myself to use more, but I tend to default to my phones.